dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/cloud-seats-and-users.md

 sidebar: "Users and licenses"
 ---

 In dbt Cloud, _licenses_ are used to allocate users to your account.
-There are three different types of licenses in dbt Cloud: _Developer_, _IT_, and _Read Only_.
+There are three different types of licenses in dbt Cloud:

+- Developer
+- Read-only
+- IT

 The type of license a user is assigned controls which capabilities of dbt Cloud the user is permitted to access.
 Users with a Developer license can be granted access to the Deployment and [Development](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) functionality in dbt Cloud, whereas users with Read Only licenses are intended to view the [artifacts](/docs/deploy/artifacts) created in a dbt Cloud account.
 Users with an IT License can manage users, groups, and licenses, among other permissions.

 | Functionality | Developer User | Read Only Users | IT Users |
 | ------------- | -------------- | --------------- | -------- |